retfie/helium_mapper/README.md

 state(4) = dfuDNBUSY, status(0) = No error condition is present
 Done!
 ```

-Reboot device manually via reset if CONFIG_USB_DFU_REBOOT=y not used.

 Once new image boots, open serial console to device, and use mcuboot command to confirm new image if its OK, and then reboot device to verify that new image is loaded.
 ```